 What to do in Milos: Final thoughts

-If you’re considering exploring other Cyclades Islands as well, have a look at my post on Antiparos, a picturesque and off-the-beaten-path island next to Paros.
+If you’re considering exploring other Cyclades Islands as well, be sure to read my blog post on Antiparos, a lovely off-the-beaten-path island next to Paros.

 Enjoyed reading about the best things to do in Milos?
 Pin it!